Nexuist/Cellular-Conquest/README.md

 ###### Antibodies
 One way to prevent this is by placing down
 	<img src = "res/antibody.png" alt = "antibody" width = "24" />
 antibodies outside of the cell.
+You can do this by simply clicking/tapping outside of the cell.
 Antibodies can't move, but they will slow down any virus that hits them.
 When a virus hits an antibody, it will be
 	<img src = "res/virus_tagged.png" alt = "tagged virus" width = "24" />
 tagged.
 Tagging a virus will consume the antibody, but you have unlimited antibodies, so you just have to make sure you keep placing them down.